ilyas72/AssetTracker2019/README.md

 Paste it into 'WWW' folder in the AMPPS folder

-Open AMPPS and turn Apache on
+Open AMPPS app and turn Apache on

 Go to the browser and type 'localhost'